Death is an extremely difficult time in life where there are many decisions

 Sudden or unexpected deaths can be very difficult to deal with.
 There is a

-these counselling services useful during this difficult time.
+useful during this difficult time.
+The

-and the cause of death is established.
-If a death occurred suddenly and
+cause of death is established.
+If a

-unexpected, you may need to notify the Gardai and the Coroner.
+death occurred suddenly and unexpected, you may need to notify the Gardai

 You should also notify the next of kin, family doctor (GP) and the Registrar of